We DO NOT Accept:

 Poetry: Limit 3 poems (5 pages total.)

 Non/Flash/Fiction: 1,000 words total.

-If you disagree with any information outlined here, please do not submit.
+If you disagree with any information outlined above, please do not submit.

-The most recent issue can be found at the bottom of this list.
+Our shiny bits are stored here.
+The most recent issue can be found at the bottom.
 Happy reading!